Skip to content

 James Egan

-James is also regularly instructed in cases brought by or against children and/or protected parties, and he is therefore very familiar with acting on behalf of or litigating against ‘litigation friends’ for children and protected parties (and consequently the procedures set out in Part 21 of the Civil Procedure Rules and/or Insolvency Rules 12.23-12.25).
-Having dealt with multiple such cases, James is experienced in adapting his approach sensitively to ensure the best and most appropriate handling of such cases.
+James is also frequently instructed in cases brought by or against children and/or protected parties, and he is very familiar with acting on behalf of, or litigating against, ‘litigation friends’ for children and protected parties whether in civil and/or insolvency proceedings.
+James is adept at adapting his approach sensitively to ensure the best and most appropriate handling of such cases.

 Private Client